gilamran/fullstack-typescript/README.md

 - `npm run test` - Runs jest tests
 - `npm run build` - `dist` folder will include all the needed files, both client (Bundle) and server.
 - `npm start` - Just runs `node ./dist/server/server.js`

+### Config

+All applications require a config mechanism, for example, `SLACK_API_TOKEN`.
+Things that you don't want in your git history, you want a different environment to have different value (dev/staging/production).
+This repo uses the file `config.js` (not ts) to access all your app variables.
+And a `.env` file to override variable in dev environment.
+This file is ignored from git.

 ---